meridian-north/vaers-1990-2026-searchable/FAQ.md

 them — nothing proprietary, nothing you need permission for.

 **Is it only VAERS?**
-No. The same treatment is applied to six reporting systems across five
-countries: US VAERS, Australia (TGA DAEN), the UK (MHRA Yellow Card), Canada (CVAR), Japan (JADER), plus the Pfizer FOIA release.
+No. The same treatment is applied to five national reporting systems across five countries — US VAERS, Australia (TGA DAEN), the UK (MHRA Yellow Card), Canada (CVAR), Japan (JADER) — plus the Pfizer FOIA release (a different kind of source: trial documents, not a national reporting system).

 ---